 Line-of-duty exemption: Were you married to a police officer or firefighter who was killed in the line of duty?
 If so, and if you have not remarried, your Georgia home is 100% exempt from any property tax.

 Senior citizen exemptions: If you are 62 years old or older, and your annual family income is $10,000 or less, up to $10,000 of your Georgia home’s value may be exempt from school tax.
 And if you’re 62 years or older and your family income doesn't exceed $30,000, a part of your home may be exempt from county tax.
 The amount of the exemption depends on how much this year’s assessed value exceeds last year’s.

 Veteran exemptions: A disabled veteran or the unmarried surviving spouse of such a veteran qualifies for a substantial Georgia property tax exemption based a complex set of rules.
 A similar exemption is available to the unmarried surviving spouse of a United States armed forces member who died in a war or conflict involving the United States military.

 Although Georgia laws set statewide property tax rules, your local government handles the administration and levying of the tax.
 Contact your local tax assessor for complete details on property tax exemptions.
 Be sure to ask about any forms you need to complete and the deadline for filing those forms.

 In addition to the property tax, which is based on the assessed value of your home, your tax bill may include special assessments.
-Typically these assessments are made to pay for neighborhood improvements, such as street paving or repaving.
+Typically these are made to pay for neighborhood improvements, such as street paving or repaving.

-Depending on the complexity of your situation, you may want to seek legal help to reduce your Georgia property tax.
+Depending on the complexity of your situation, you might want to seek legal help to reduce your Georgia property tax.
 To find an experienced real estate lawyer in Georgia, check out Nolo’s Lawyer Directory.